RoyMagnussen/Yummy-Recipe-Blog/README.md

 The `sign up complete` page notifies the user that their account creation has been successful and that an email has been sent to the their email to confirm that it has.

-The page also has a button to the `login` page where they are able to log in after they recieve the email.
+The page also has a button to the `login` page where they are able to log in after they receive the email.

 #### 4. Login Page